 In contrast to the other three quadrants surveyed above, the texts in this one (lower right) arise from what is generally called "technical writing."
 They deal with the real world (nonfiction) by structuring their topic treatment other than as a story (nonnarrative).
 All are loosely either instructions (for performing some task) or descriptions (of some thing or process).
 Barrass gives a one-page itemized list of many specific examples from this quadrant familiar to working scientists (Barrass, 2002, p.
 17, where he includes user manuals for equipment or software, laboratory notes or reports, and scientific articles).
 So now the chart with cases added looks like this:

 The texts in the lower right quadrant differ from most of the others on the chart because of their especially compelling or practical role for their audience.
 People eagerly read (usually consult passages from, not peruse from start to finish) technical instructions and descriptions because the readers have problems for which they seek solutions in the text.
-Nonnarrative nonfiction is almost always problem-solving prose, and those who write it well design it accordingly.
+Nonnarrative nonfiction is almost always problem-solving prose, and those who write it well design it accordingly, working as "text engineers."
 The audience problems that such text must address include:

 Discovering how to prepare text that adequately solves such communication problems calls for a challenging empirical research program.
 And this challenge cuts across scientific disciplines.
-For example, one special interest group of the American Society for Information Science and Technology (ASIST, 2008) concentrates just on information "needs, seeking, and use" by those who read technical text.
-Another special interest group of the Association for Computing Machinery focuses on good engineering practices for the "design of communication" (SIGDOC, 2008).
+For example, one special interest group of the Association for Information Science and Technology (ASIST, 2016) concentrates just on information "needs, seeking, and use" by those who read technical text.
+Another special interest group of the Association for Computing Machinery focuses on good text-engineering practices for the "design of communication" (SIGDOC, 2016).
 And since science is international, linguists and sociologists also worry about how to achieve technical text adequacy across languages and cultures (e.g., Montesi and Urdiciain, 2005).
-The results of this research affect everything from the content of scientific journal articles to the arrangement of data on food can labels.
+The results of this research affect everything from the content of scientific journal articles to the arrangement of data on food-can labels.